AAV VECTOR LAB

 This surgery suite is specifically used for intracranial injections.
 The vectors will transfer genes to the brain and possibly ameliorate disease symptoms.
 The vectors may also be sued as tools to understand for example miRNA biology, or to create models of disease.

-The behavioral platform offers setups for motor and cognitive testing in animal models.
-It consists of multiple laboratories and equipment to do complete batteries of motor and cognitive tests in both rat and mouse.
+The behavioral platform offers setups for motor and cognitive testing.
+It consists of multiple laboratories and equipment to do complete batteries of motor and cognitive tests.

-The platform offers diversified arrays of behavioral tests in an environment that is very close to state-of-the-art laboratory facilities for stereotaxic surgery, in vivo monitoring of transmitter release, and positron emission tomography or magnetic resonance imaging of small animals.
+The platform offers diversified arrays of behavioral tests in an environment that is very close to other state-of-the-art laboratory facilities.

 To learn more, visit the Behavioral Platform website